jason424217/AMaze/README.md

-Maze game running on Android App
+# This is a maze game running on Android App!

-Author: Ziyue Zhou
+Try it yourself for multiple difficulty levels and themes!